suiato/pBlockly/README.md

 In the files in blockly-demos, the links with ../../  were changed to ../../lib/blockly/, by using the VSCode editor's Replace in files menu.

 The language of Blockly demos are currently set for Japanese.

+An attempt to extend to p5.js is in sample1.html in the demos' generator app.